Filter Ferret

 W × H × D63 × 24 × 14.2 in

-At 63 inches, this is the widest non-fireplace stand on the list — giving a 65-inch TV 3 inches of margin per side.
-That's the visual balance sweet spot.
-The fully open 3-tier design creates an airy, uncluttered profile that works in modern and industrial rooms.
-The X-shape steel side frames are both structural reinforcement and the only decorative element.
+63 inches wide.
+Widest non-fireplace stand on the list.
+A 65-inch TV gets 3 inches of margin per side — the visual balance sweet spot.
+The fully open 3-tier design creates an airy, uncluttered profile.
+X-shape steel side frames do double duty as structural reinforcement and the only decorative element.

-Assembly genuinely takes about 30 minutes because there are no doors, drawers, or complex hardware — just shelves and a frame.
-At the budget-to-mid price point, this delivers more width per dollar than any enclosed-storage competitor.
+Assembly genuinely takes 30 minutes.
+No doors, no drawers, no complex hardware — shelves and a frame.
+More width per dollar than any enclosed-storage competitor.

-Who it's for: Buyers who prioritize a clean, open look and want the widest possible stand without paying fireplace-stand prices.
-The fast assembly is a bonus.
+Who it's for: You want the cleanest, widest look without paying fireplace-stand prices.
+The fast assembly doesn't hurt either.

-Watch out for: Open shelves mean visible dust and clutter — style the lower shelves intentionally or accept the lived-in look.
-At 14.2 inches deep, a soundbar in front is a tight fit.
-No enclosed storage whatsoever.
+Watch out for: Open shelves mean visible dust and clutter.
+Style the lower tiers intentionally or accept the lived-in look.
+At 14.2 inches deep, a soundbar in front is tight.
+No enclosed storage.

 How to Measure Your Space for a TV Stand

 Step 1: Wall width.
-Measure the wall where the stand will go.
-Leave at least 2 inches of clearance on each side for air circulation and cable access.
+Measure the wall.
+Leave at least 2 inches per side for air circulation and cable access.
 A 70-inch stand needs a wall at least 74 inches wide.

 Step 2: Depth to walking path.
-Measure from the wall to the nearest walking path or furniture.
-A TV stand is typically 14-16 inches deep.
-Add 2-4 inches behind it for cables and ventilation.
-Total depth from the wall: 16-20 inches.
+Measure from the wall to the nearest walkway or furniture.
+TV stands run 14–16 inches deep.
+Add 2–4 inches behind for cables and ventilation.
+Total depth from wall: 16–20 inches.

-Step 3: Stand height for comfortable viewing.
-The center of your TV screen should be at seated eye level — roughly 42 inches from the floor.
-A 65-inch TV is about 32 inches tall, so the screen center is 16 inches up from the TV's bottom edge.
-A stand height of 22-26 inches puts the screen center at 38-42 inches — comfortable for most sofas.
+Step 3: Stand height for viewing comfort.
+The center of your TV screen should sit at seated eye level — roughly 42 inches from the floor.
+A 65-inch TV is about 32 inches tall, so the screen center sits 16 inches up from the bottom edge.
+A stand height of 22–26 inches puts the center at 38–42 inches — comfortable for most sofas.

 Step 4: Check your TV's foot span.
-Some 65-inch TVs (particularly Samsung models) have wide-stance feet that sit near the outer edges — up to 47 inches apart.
+This one catches people.
+Some 65-inch TVs (Samsung models in particular) have wide-stance feet up to 47 inches apart.
 Measure between your TV's feet and confirm the stand's usable surface is at least that wide.
-Raised edges, side panels, or decorative elements can reduce the effective surface width.
+Raised edges and side panels can reduce the effective surface width.

-For more on measuring furniture for your space, see our dimensions guide.
-If you're also furnishing a home office in the same room, check our picks for desks under 48 inches wide.
+For more on measuring furniture, see our dimensions guide.
+Furnishing a home office in the same room?
+Check our desks under 48 inches wide.

 What size TV stand do I need for a 65-inch TV?+